 3. Customize your traveler’s notebook and scrapbook covers

 The beauty of a handmade scrapbook is that you can customize it however you want!
-For instance, instead of buying a pre-made traveler’s notebook or scrapbook cover, you can always create or decorate your own.
+For instance, instead of buying a pre-made traveler’s notebook or cover, you can always create or decorate your own.
 You can add a beautiful watercolor wash to it, stamp some images, or glue die-cuts or stickers on it.
-Here’s a quick scrapbooking hack on how to decorate your scrapbook cover - use washi tapes!
-Nathalie, our design team member, shares three easy ways to customize your scrapbook covers using washi tapes here.
+Here’s a quick hack on how to decorate your scrapbook cover - use washi tapes!
+Nathalie, our design team member, shares three easy ways to create personalized scrapbook covers using washi tapes here.

-Frequently asked questions (FAQs)Q1: How do I start scrapbooking?
+Frequently Asked Questions about ScrapbookingQ1: How do I start scrapbooking?

 Q2: How do you make a good scrapbook?

-A2: There’s no secret sauce on how to make a good scrapbook.
+A2: There’s no secret sauce on how to make a good one.
 The best way to do this is to keep on practicing and never stop creating.
 Get ideas from other scrapbookers through Instagram and Pinterest.
-Try new scrapbooking techniques.
+Try new techniques.
 Just like any other hobby, you have to constantly do it in order to get better at it.
-A good scrapbook has a great balance of all the elements so don’t overdo it as well.
+As a tip, it should have a great balance of all the elements so don’t overdo it as well.

 Q3: What scrapbooking supplies do I need?

 A3: The most basic scrapbooking supplies that you’ll need are paper, cardstock, scissors or trimmers, pens, adhesives (glue, foam tape, or washi tape), embellishments such as stickers and ephemera, and photos.
-It’s also good to invest in a scrapbook kit - it has everything you need to get started on scrapbooking.
+It’s also good to invest in a scrapbook kit - it has everything you need to get started.

 Q4: What kind of paper do you use for scrapbooking?

-A4: Cardstock paper is great for scrapbooking.
-There are also scrapbook patterned paper available online with various colors, designs, and patterns that you can choose from.
-It’s always good to invest in high quality and sturdy scrapbook paper.
+A4: Cardstock paper is a great option.
+There are also patterned paper available online with various colors, designs, that you can choose from.
+It’s always good to invest in high quality and sturdy paper.

 Q5: Are cardstock and scrapbook paper the same thing?